 I saw an advertisement for a walk-through light show at the Baptist Road exit in Monument.
-That’s only two exits north of our house, and I know Sally likes Christmas lights, so after Seven Falls we headed up.
+That’s only two exits north of our house, and I know my wife likes Christmas lights, so after Seven Falls we headed up.
 It wasn’t as cold and windy as it was in the canyon, but it was still chilly.

 We paid $8 each to get into the “park.”
 The lights were set up in the grass behind an office building.
 It didn’t take us long to get a feel for the place and realize we’d paid a lot more that it was worth.
 The path wound around back and forth through the field but all the lights were visible from any one spot.